xen-project/xen/docs/misc/livepatch.markdown

 trampoline patching or in-line depending on the flavour.
 If we can do in-line patching we would need to:

- * alter `.rodata` to be writeable.
+ * Alter `.rodata` to be writeable.
- * inline patch.
+ * Inline patch.
- * alter `.rodata` to be read-only.
+ * Alter `.rodata` to be read-only.

 If are doing trampoline patching we would need to:

- * allocate a new memory location for the string.
+ * Allocate a new memory location for the string.
- * all locations which use this string will have to be updated to use the offset to the string.
+ * All locations which use this string will have to be updated to use the offset to the string.
- * mark the region RO when we are done.
+ * Mark the region RO when we are done.

-The trampoline patching is implemented in the Xen Project hypervisor.
+The trampoline patching is implemented in the Xen hypervisor.

 ### .bss and .data sections.